billvaglienti/ProtoGen/README.md

 - `hidden` : is used to specify that this particular data field will *not* appear in the generated documentation markdown.

-- `initialValue` : is used to specify an initial value that is assigned to this field in the init function (if one is output, see the `initialize` flag of the Structure tag).
+- `initialValue` : is used to specify an initial value that is assigned to this field in the init function.
 If the `initialValue` is not given then this field will not receive an initial value in the init function.
 As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e".

 - `verifyMinValue` : is used to specify the lowest value that this in-memory field should hold.
-This is used in the verify function (if one is output, see the `verify` flag of the Structure tag).
+This is used in the verify function.
 If the value of this field is less than `verifyMinValue` the verify function will change the value of the field and return 0 to indicate there was a problem.
 As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e". in addition you can use the string "auto", in which case protogen will compute the minimum value based on this fields encoding rules.

 - `verifyMaxValue` : is used to specify the highest value that this in-memory field should hold.
-This is used in the verify function (if one is output, see the `verify` flag of the Structure tag).
+This is used in the verify function.
 If the value of this field is more than `verifyMaxValue` the verify function will change the value of the field and return 0 to indicate there was a problem.
 As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e". in addition you can use the string "auto", in which case protogen will compute the maximum value based on this fields encoding rules.

 - `comment` : A one line doxygen comment that follows the data declaration.